netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 * [https://ontola.io/blog/rdf-serialization-formats/]()

 ### 1.3 Publishing Linked Data
 Linked Data can be published in several ways.
 In this part we will discuss four methods ranging in levels of complexity of implementation.
+Users could prefer one of these methods to obtain the data for their purpose, so the publication-methods should be offered in parallel.

 #### 1.3.1 Basic level: Data dumps
 Most of the current collection management systems support XML-based export formats.
 In many cases a conversion using XSLT Stylesheets is possible to generate a Linked Data dump.
 The system should support a workflow that can be operated periodically by the system administrator in order to produce the dump.
 The dump should be described by a dataset description.
 The link pointing to the dump should be fit for automatic processing and therefore accessible with for instance a ```curl``` command.